-Drosophelia is the solo project of Igor Zinken (1981, the Netherlands).
+Drosophelia /drəˈsoʊˈfiːliə/ is the solo project of Igor Zinken (1981, the Netherlands).

-After having spent over two decades writing indistinct personal material alongside contributing to various musical groups, soundtracks and audio software, the desire arose to focus on a purely individual outlet.
+After having spent over two decades contributing to various musical groups, soundtracks and audio software, the desire arose to focus on a purely individual outlet.

-With this newfound purpose of sculpting a cohesive aesthetic also came the aspiration to express a private voice; "these are my observations, for whoever listens".
+This brought forth the purpose of sculpting a cohesive aesthetic with the aspiration to express a private voice; "these are my observations, for whoever listens".

 Whether stated through a solely instrumental narrative or phrased in a song; Drosophelia became the identity providing this channel.